defold/doc/docs/en/manuals/ios.md

 : Make sure that your device is connected to the same wifi network as your computer.

 The game does not start with a message about mis-matching versions : This happens when you have upgraded the editor to the latest version.
 You need to sign the app again (<kbd>Project ▸ Sign iOS App...</kbd>) which creates a new dev app from the current engine version.
-Then download the new app from the dashboard on your device.
+Then download the new app from the dashboard onto your device.